Private Pay Therapy vs. EAP: What Driven Women Actually Need

 Privacy is also a significant advantage.
 When you use EAPs, your employer often has some level of access to usage data, and while specifics are confidential, employers know who’s using the service.
 Private-pay therapy keeps your treatment entirely between you and your therapist, with no employer visibility.
 This can make it easier to be fully open and honest in sessions, which is critical for meaningful progress.

 Private-pay therapy refers to mental health treatment services paid for directly by the client rather than through insurance or third-party programs.
-According to Dr. Laura S. Brown, PhD, Professor Emerita of Psychology at Widener University, this model allows for personalized care without insurance restrictions or mandated diagnoses.
+According to Dr. Laura S. Brown, PhD, Professor of Psychology at the Washington School of Professional Psychology, this model allows for personalized care without insurance restrictions or mandated diagnoses.

 In plain terms: You pay your therapist yourself, so your care isn’t limited by insurance rules, session limits, or employer oversight.